LyubomirT/discord-lle/README.md

 7. Explain your changes and why they should be merged
 8. Wait for a response :D

+## Discord Server 📡

+If you have any questions, suggestions, or just want to hang out, feel free to join the official [Discord server](https://discord.gg/4nVVhh29E3) of the developer!

 ## License 📜

 This project is licensed under the [BSD 3-Clause License](LICENSE).
 Please abide by the terms of the license when using this project.
-Thank you!
+Thank you! ♥

 ## Acknowledgements 🙏